JpCurada/git-gh-workshop/src/README.md

-# Puti Student Management System
+# Santos Student Management System

 **A beginner-friendly Java project to learn programming and Git!**